Clean Water Isn’t Safe Water

 RapidPure water purifiers look a lot like traditional water filters, but like with the waterborne pathogens it removes, the difference is in what you can’t see.

 RapidPure’s purification membrane uses the latest in water treatment technology, called UltraCeram®.
-As the water passes through RapidPure’s membrane, the UltraCeram acts like a magnet, attracting and trapping waterborne pathogens by targeting the negative electromagnetic charges these contaminants emit.
+As the water passes through RapidPure’s membrane, the UltraCeram acts like a magnet, attracting and trapping waterborne pathogens by targeting the negative electromagnetic charges these

 With the viruses, bacteria, protozoa/cysts, heavy metals, and chemicals removed by the UltraCeram, the only thing the RapidPure membrane has to physically strain out is the sediment.
 This allows the pore size to be much larger than 0.2 microns, meaning the force needed to push the water through the holes much less.
 You read that right – RapidPure purifiers create safer water while being easier to drink through!